GenericMadScientist/SightRead/README.md

 * FireFox2000000, for Moonscraper was useful to understand CH's parsing behaviour back when I first made CHOpt.
 * Matref for the name.
+* AddyMills for a lot of information on parsing .qb.mid files.